 THE FINAL WORD

-The AL East is the strongest division in baseball, featuring five starting lineups that will give pitching staffs nightmares throughout the season.
+The American League East is the strongest division in baseball, featuring five starting lineups that will give pitching staffs nightmares throughout the season.
 With so much talent beating itself up over the course of the year, I don’t see the wild card emerging from this division.
 There are no cupcakes here, and the losses will stack up because of that.
 But in the end, it will be the stacked and loaded Boston Red Sox that emerge out of the AL East and to the playoffs.

 KP’s Division Winner: BOSTON RED SOX